lesleyrs/Client3/README.md

 wordfilter isn't ported yet, so you will see your own swear words but others don't as it gets filtered by the server still.

-some bits from signlink missing: uid, reporterror, findcachedir, openurl, opensocket, cacheload, cachesave, etc
+some bits from signlink missing: uid, reporterror, findcachedir, openurl, opensocket, cacheload, cachesave (to write maps to it from socket)

 remove the refcounting from model/pix24/lrucache for components and do smth else (kept to avoid leak spam rn) as components get assigned models from packets which are put into lrucaches, so global component doesn't own the memory anymore